Home Inspection in Lincoln

 37.5%

-37.5% of active listings in Lincoln were built during the aluminum wiring and poly-B plumbing era.
+37.5% of homes in Lincoln were built during the aluminum wiring and poly-B plumbing era.
 These properties require thorough electrical and plumbing inspection.

 30 years